SeawolvesAtCali/prisel/README.md

 Node.js game server for your next multiplayer game.

-# Guiding principles
+# Features

-This project is being developed with the following principle in mind:

-1. **Robust and opinionated room system** It should provide a room system with reasonable defaults, but also customizable.
+-   **Opinionated room system** Prisel comes with a default room system with reasonable that handles player joining/leaving, room capacity and game phase.
+It also allows us to customize the room behavior.
-2. **Freedom of game logic implementation** It should be totally unopinionated on how/when to store state and how/when to synchronize with the client.
+-   **Freedom of game logic implementation** Prisel doesn't make assumption about the types of games we are making.
+It leaves the game logic implementation and state synchronization to developers.
-3. **Client side technology agnostic** It should not require a corresponding client engine.
-Client server communication should be based on raw WebSocket with clearly defined messages, so that client can be built in any language with ease.
+-   **Client side technology agnostic** Prisel aims at providing a robust server side solution while maintaining a simple server-client communication protocal.
+Prisel speaks WebSocket using simple JSON.
+It should be fairly easy to build a client using any languages with WebSocket support.
-4. **Develop server in JavaScript or TypeScript** Although the project is developed in TypeScript, user should have the freedom to use it with either JavaScript or TypeScript.
+-   **Develop server in JavaScript or TypeScript** Although the prisel is developed in TypeScript, it is built with pure JavaScript intergration in mind.
-5. **Testing and debugging support** It should provide good testing and debugging utilities.
+-   **Testing and debugging support** Prisel provides utility for testing and debugging our games.

 # Get Started